gitbrent/SpRestLib/README.md

 * if `__metadata.etag` is not provided, this is equivalent to force:true (`etag:'"*"'` is used)

 Returns:
-Id of the item just deleted
+ID of the item just deleted

 Notes:
 Permanently deletes the item (bypasses Recycle Bin; Is not recoverable)